phaag/nfdump/README.md

 nfdump includes several related tools for extended workflows:

 - **nfcapd**
   NetFlow collector daemon.
-Collects NetFlow version v1/v5/v7/v9 and IPFIX streams from one or many exporters and stores the flow record data in nfdump binary files.
+Collects NetFlow version v1/v5/v7/v9 and IPFIX streams from one or more exporters and stores the flow record data in nfdump binary files.

 - **sfcapd**
   sFlow collector daemon.
-Collects sflow v4/v6 (sflowtool compatible) streams from one or many exporters and stores the flow record data in nfdump binary files.
+Collects sFlow v4/v6 (sflowtool compatible) streams from one or more exporters and stores the flow record data in nfdump binary files.

 - **nfpcapd**
   Converts live traffic from a host interface or pcap-captured network traffic to NetFlow records.
 Stores the flow record data in nfdump binary files or forwards a data stream to a running `nfcapd` collector on another host.

 - **nfdump**
   Reads nfdump binary files, filters flow records and post-processes flow records.
-The extensive filter language (See the available [cheatsheet](https://gist.github.com/phaag/06369bed7f39f97e1de51b1b0f5bc29a#file-cheatsheet-md) ) selects flows for processing.
+The extensive filter language (see the available [cheatsheet](https://gist.github.com/phaag/06369bed7f39f97e1de51b1b0f5bc29a#file-cheatsheet-md)) selects flows for processing.
 The post-processing includes:

   - Flexible flow aggregation
   - Flow statistics, based on any flow element
   - Flow listings
-  - Flow enrichment with optional geo and/or tor exit node information.
+  - Flow enrichment with optional geo and/or Tor exit-node information.

 - **geolookup**
   Look up IP addresses for country, region, city, and optionally AS information.
 Requires a geo database to work.
 See the provided `updateGeoDB.sh` script in order to build the database.